 New report: People with disabilities in Ukraine facing multiple threats

-People with disabilities and older people in Ukraine are at direct risk of abandonment, violence, injury and death.
+and older people in Ukraine are at direct risk of abandonment, violence, injury and death.
 Due to all the dangers and challenges of living in a war zone, caregivers of older people and family members with disabilities are making impossible decisions between fleeing and staying to care for their family members.

 Some of the situations witnessed by Humanity & Inclusion’s teams in Ukraine include: